 Suppose it were possible that Pakistan could become the most stable country in Asia, economically prosperous and intellectually advanced, and an instrument for establishing perpetual peace and justice in the region?
 Understandably, when I put this question before my educated friends, the initial reaction is one of disbelief and surprise.
-What I do not understand, however, is that even after my friends become convinced or half-way convinced that this is possible, they do not want to do anything about this.
+What is rather conspicuous, however, is that even after my friends become convinced or half-way convinced that this is possible, they do not want to do anything about this.

 It is not as if they are happy with the way things are.
 Far from it.
 Everybody seems restless, dissatisfied and perpetually complaining about how bad things are at workplaces, how the rule of law is weakening in the society in general, how daily life is becoming increasingly difficult and how almost everything that could go wrong is doing so.